-Are you having trouble generating leads for your senior care facility?
+Are you having trouble generating leads for your assisted care community?
 If you answered yes, you’re not alone.
 Many of the marketing and sales professionals we’ve met in the senior care industry are finding it difficult to generate and close their leads.
 In fact, those issues are common across all the industries we’ve worked with.
 Thankfully our agency has experience in solving these problems, and we have compiled our best tips for our friends in senior care marketing.

 Here are four simple and easy assisted living marketing ideas you can use to amp up your marketing strategy.